Find Affordable College Courses

 4 Yearly Graduations

 University of North Carolina at Chapel Hill comes in at #2 on our list of the most popular colleges offering doctor's degrees in classical languages.
-Roughly 30,000 attend the school each year.
 The average in-state tuition for full-time undergraduates is $7,019 per year, while in-state graduate students, on average, pay $10,552 per year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in classical languages from UNC Chapel Hill.
+During the most recent year for which we have data, 4 people received their doctor's degree in classical languages from UNC Chapel Hill.

 #4